Moses Kekūāiwa: Education

-In January 1839, Kaikioʻewa returned the reluctant nine-year-old Kekūāiwa to the care of his parents Kekūanaōʻa and Kīnaʻu, so he could attend school in Honolulu.
-His uncle, King Kamehameha III, placed him in the Chiefs' Children's School, the exclusive school for the children eligible to be rulers.
-Along with his other classmates, he was chosen by Kamehameha III to be eligible for the throne of the Kingdom of Hawaii.
-The boarding school was taught by the American missionary couple Amos Starr Cooke and Juliette Montague Cooke while John Papa ʻĪʻī and his wife Sarai Hiwauli, who were originally only the kahu (caretaker) of Princess Victoria Kamāmalu, were appointed by the King as kahu to the royal children.
-Moses started attending the school in February 14, 1839.
+In January 1839, Kaikioʻewa returned the nine-year-old Kekūāiwa to the care of his parents Kekūanaōʻa and Kīnaʻu so he could attend school in Honolulu.
+According to contemporary sources by Sereno Edwards Bishop, Kekūāiwa fiercely resisted being separated from his guardian.
+Because of his high rank, no one dared to use force on Kekūāiwa until his father sent soldiers to take him to the palace.

+Kekūāiwa's uncle, King Kamehameha III, placed him in the Chiefs' Children's School (later renamed Royal School), the exclusive school for children eligible to be rulers.
+Along with his other classmates, Kamehameha III chose Kekūāiwa to be eligible for the throne of the Hawaiian Kingdom.
+The school was taught by the American missionary couple Amos Starr Cooke and Juliette Montague Cooke.
+The king appointed John Papa ʻĪʻī and his wife Sarai Hiwauli, who were originally only the kahu (caretakers) of Princess Victoria Kamāmalu, as kahu to the royal children.
+Kekūāiwa started attending the school on February 14, 1839, when it was a day school.
+Within days, Amos Cooke noted Kekūāiwa's unease and repeated desire to leave early, writing that Kekūāiwa "continues to come, but he is rather uneasy.
+He requests to go every day before school closes.
+I hardly know what to do about it."
+The school was officially established as a boarding school in April 1840.

-On April 4, 1839, his biological mother Kīnaʻu died during a mumps epidemic.
-A week later, his hānai father Kaikioʻewa died on April 10.
-Moses traveled back to Kauai in June to be proclaimed the governor of the island.
-He never assumed the official duty of the governorship due to his age.
-In his lifetime, he was referred to as the "prospective Governor of Kauai"; the nominal governess during the time, his hānai mother Keaweamahi, and later his cousin, Kekauʻōnohi, were considered placeholders for the position until Moses came of age.
+On April 4, 1839, Kekūāiwa's biological mother, Kīnaʻu, died during a mumps epidemic.
+A week later, his hānai father, Kaikioʻewa, died in the same epidemic.
+Kekūāiwa had also contracted mumps but was able to recover.
+After recovering, he returned to Kauaʻi in June to be proclaimed the governor of the island, but never assumed official duties due to his age.
+In his lifetime, Kekūāiwa was referred to as the "prospective Governor of Kauaʻi", the nominal governor during that time.
+His hānai mother Keaweamahi, and later his cousin Kekauʻōnohi and Paul Kanoa, were considered placeholders for the position until Kekūāiwa came of age.